Test push authentication

 If you do not approve or deny the request on the registered device, the AM Push Authentication page times out and authentication fails.

-You can configure this through the Message Timeout in the Push Sender node for the journey.
+You can configure this through the Message Timeout in the Push Sender node for the tree.

-If your credentials are valid but your profile is missing the metadata for a registered device registered, the MFA Registration Options node of the journey governs what happens:
+If your credentials are valid but your profile is missing the metadata for a registered device registered, the MFA Registration Options node of the tree governs what happens:

 - Register Device